gacou54/pyorthanc/README.md

 If you publish using PyOrthanc, we kindly ask that you credit us.
 PyOrthanc can be found on Zenodo : https://zenodo.org/record/7086219 .

+## Credits
+The `orthanc_sdk.py` has been generated from the `scripts/data/python-sdk.txt` file, which is from the [Python Orthanc Plugin](https://github.com/orthanc-server/orthanc-setup-samples/blob/master/python-samples/python-sdk.txt)

 ## Contributing
 You can contribute to this project with the following steps: